mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 events to ensure they do not boil over into a full-blown mercantile conflict.

-The Imperial Navy’s 273rd Fleet has its hands full in Saregon, patrolling the Core’s borders, defending trade routes, quelling problems on its nine Amber Zone worlds, ensuring corporate conflicts do not escalate into something more and keeping a watchful eye on the Chanestin worlds on Saregon’s spinward flank.
+The Imperial Navy's 273rd Fleet has its hands full in Saregon, patrolling the Core's borders, defending trade routes, quelling problems on its nine Amber Zone worlds, ensuring corporate conflicts do not escalate into something more and keeping a watchful eye on the Chanestin worlds on Saregon's spinward flank.
 The 273rd has 10 full squadrons at its disposal and has appointed highly regarded officers from the Admiralty to command them.
 Saregon has an aggressive,